Outpatient Services for Children & Teens

 For more information about the Eating Disorders Center, please call 888-694-5700.

 Youth Anxiety is an under-recognized and often misdiagnosed condition.
-In 2013, NewYork-Presbyterian Hospital and its medical school affiliates — Weill Cornell Medical College and Columbia University College of Physicians and Surgeons — created the Youth Anxiety Center to help teens and young adults who are struggling with anxiety and related difficulties in the transition to adulthood.
+In 2013, NewYork-Presbyterian Hospital and its medical school affiliates — Weill Cornell Medical College and Columbia University College of Physicians and Surgeons — created the Center for Youth Mental Health to help teens and young adults who are struggling with anxiety and related difficulties in the transition to adulthood.
 Our faculty contribute to this mission through state of the art research, innovations in clinical treatments, and community-focused interventions.

 Please note, if this is an emergency, please dial 9-1-1 or visit your local emergency department.
 For free and confidential support from trained mental health professionals, please contact the National Suicide Prevention Lifeline at 800-273-TALK (8255) or NYC Well at 888-NYC-WELL (888-692-9355).

 Call for more information on the comprehensive, behavioral health services we offer or to schedule a consultation